isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-thin-oil-based-paint-for-spray-gun/index.md

 layout: post
 ---

-Many professional and DIY painters have asked how to thin oil-based [paint](https://pestpolicy.com/airless-paint-sprayer-tips/) for the spray gun.
+Many professional and DIY painters have asked how to thin oil-based [paint](https://pestpolicy.com/airless-paint-sprayer-tips/)for the spray gun.
 Possibly you got interested in reading this article because you have sought answers to the same question before.

 Well, for their convenience and speed, spray guns are great tools for use in any painting project.
-However, if you will use [oil](https://pestpolicy.com/best-oil-based-primer-for-cabinets/)-based paint, you have to thin it out for the best outcomes.
+However, if you will use [oil](https://pestpolicy.com/best-oil-based-primer-for-cabinets/)-basedpaint, you have to thin it out for the best outcomes.
 Several questions usually linger whenever oil-based paint is mentioned, and these include; - What is oil-based paint? - How do you thin oil-based paint? - What is oil-based paint used for?

 - What types of paint are oil-based?